“Is My Training Clean?” check list

 Is it motivating?

-Does the dog have a strong interest in the available reinforcers?
-Do we have good evidence of that?
+Does the dog have a strong interest in the available rewards?

-Could the anticipation cause over arousal.
+Could the anticipation cause over arousal?

 Antecedents